-A new pickling and preserving club is popping up at Open House this autumn, hosted by the 10 Trees team!
+Our much-loved preserving and making club returns to Open House for a spring edition, hosted by the 10 Trees team!

 An urn of Open House tea will be on offer to warm our cockles, too.